thiscouldbebetter/PlanetaryDefenseFighterGame/Documentation/Development_Guide/Development_Guide.md

 	<script type="text/javascript" src="Framework/Source/Geometry/Constraints/Constraint_Gravity.js"></script>
 	<script type="text/javascript" src="Framework/Source/Geometry/Shapes/Hemispace.js"></script>

 11.6.
 Recompile and restart the game.
-Let the raider grab the habitat and carry it up a short distance, then shoot the raider.
+Let the enemy grab the habitat and carry it up a short distance, then shoot the enemy.
 The habitat will slowly fall back to the planet surface.
 Also, you shouldn't be able to fly your ship below the surface of the planet, although you can still smack into it as fast as you want with no consequences.
 One thing at a time.

 12. Adding Win and Lose Conditions
 ----------------------------------

 12.1.
 The program we've written so far is closer to being a real game than ever, but it still lacks some things.
 For one thing, there's no way to lose, which might appeal to certain people.
-But then again, there's no way to win, other than whatever feeling of satisfaction you can derive from a single habitat not being destroyed by alien raiders.
+But then again, there's no way to win, other than whatever feeling of satisfaction you can derive from a single habitat not being destroyed by alien enemies.
 But, having growing up in our modern go-go culture, most players would prefer more external validation.

 So let's add some.
-We'll add some code that checks each tick to see if there are no more raiders, in which case the player wins, or if there are no more habitats, in which case, the player loses.
+We'll add some code that checks each tick to see if there are no more enemies, in which case the player wins, or if there are no more habitats, in which case, the player loses.
 In either case, a message will be displayed that explains what just happened, and the game will return to the title screen.

 Open Ship.ts, and, in the constructor, at the end of the list of properties, insert the text below (remembering to add a comma at the end of the preceding property declaration) and save: